redhat-na-ssa/flyingthings/docs/WORKSHOP.md

 ![alt text](images/fastapi.png "FastAPI")

 All of the endpoints are listed here with some basic documentation and the ability to actually send and receive data.
 This comes in handy as you don’t need to bother with a client that supports POST requests when you need to do simple testing.
 So let’s do a quick test.
-Expand the Detect function and click “Try It Out” to activate the panel.
+Expand the Detect function and click `Try It Out` to activate the panel.
 Now we can pick an image file to upload and have our model make a prediction.
 Let’s pick something good.
 Perfect!
 Our model has predicted 20 donuts in our image.
 There’s also an endpoint to show the image marked up with bounding boxes and confidence scores, so let’s try that one.
 And, yes.
 We see 20 predictably delicious donuts.

 ![alt text](images/mmmm-donuts.png "mmmm donuts")